 Step and repeat banners provide a fantastic return on investment.

 You’re going to own a giant advertisement that people actually want to spread around for you, so the possibilities for using it will begin to pop up all over your radar.
 Charity events that you co-sponsor, grand openings, trade shows, conferences – if there will be camera-happy people present, your step and repeat should be there as well.
-Plus, you can use the same one for years (you’ll only have to buy a new one if you lose your old one or rebrand your business).Step and Repeats provide a fantastic ROI.
+Plus, you can use the same one for years (you’ll only have to buy a new one if you lose your old one or rebrand your business).#PR tip: step and repeat banners provide a fantastic ROI.
 Think: grand openings, trade shows, charity events, etc. Click To Tweet

 Pro Tips for Buying and Using a Step and Repeat Banner